-Harnessing the power and impact of design, Speechless offers audiences unconventional multisensory experiences that foster understanding of the varied ways in which we experience the world through our senses.
+Harnessing the power and impact of design, speechless: different by design offers audiences unconventional multisensory experiences that foster understanding of the varied ways in which we experience the world through our senses.
 The exhibition presents opportunities for new modes of communicating ideas beyond speech and words.
-Organized in five major sections, the exhibition is connected by a central introductory space and sensory de-escalation area, through which visitors must pass to move between sections.
-Six contemporary designers will create spaces that fuse multiple sensory experiences-for instance, rendering sound visible or language tactile.
-The works include:
+Organized in six major sections, the exhibition will devote distinct spaces to each designer or design team.
+Four of the spaces will feature new installations that fuse multiple sensory experiences-for instance, rendering sound visible or language tactile.
+Two dedicated spaces will give the visitor insight into the creative process of the exhibition.
+The six major projects featured in the exhibition include:

-- The Oracle, designed and engineered by California-born, Switzerland-based multi-disciplinary designer Ini Archibong, will explore non-traditional ways of experiencing sound.
+- Theoracle, designed by California-born, Switzerland-based multi-disciplinary designer Ini Archibong, will explore non-traditional ways of experiencing sound.
 The space occupied by Archibong's work will be infused with a soothing, harmonious soundscape created by a custom synthesizer, which removes discordant sound and produces pure sound waves.
-The installation will feature an array of interactive elements designed to illustrate sound through movement, shape, light, and color, including a pool with an obelisk that visitors can rotate to tune the sound to various bass tones, thereby changing the shape and movement of the water as well; a gridlike shelving system holding handblown glass shapes that pivot to initiate shifts in light and color; and knobs throughout the room that visitors can turn to communally alter the sound in the space. - Glyph, by designer and filmmaker Matt Checkowski, will explore the creativity behind each designer's work in Speechless and the role of empathy that informs it through a series of narrative and intimate short film portraits of each artist.
-He is developing a method of word and image translation whereby the filmed speech of each artist will be transformed live into images, offering a new, universal visual language for the ideas conveyed by the creative minds involved with this project. - Brooklyn-based designer and artist Misha Kahn will create a meandering coral garden composed of vibrant, dynamic inflatables that will move in multiple ways, inflating and deflating over the course of each day.
+The installation will feature an array of interactive elements designed to illustrate sound through movement, shape, light, and color.
+These include a pool with an obelisk that visitors can rotate to tune the sound to various bass tones, thereby changing the shape and movement of the water, and brass pedestals holding handblown glass shapes that pivot to initiate shifts in light and color.
+Visitors can turn every element throughout the room to communally alter the sound in the space. - Brooklyn-based designer and artist Misha Kahn will create (T3) (B) (J^-) ([..")
+(7^-) (4=) (F]) (IIII.)
+(A) (Is) (11) ('.v:'), a billowing garden of globular silken spider sacs composed of vibrant, dynamic inflatables that will move in multiple ways, inflating and deflating over the course of each day.
 Visitors can touch, sit, squeeze, and otherwise interact with the inflatable forms, both observing the landscape change around them and themselves participating in the alteration. - Scroll Space, presented by New York-based brothers and artists Steven and William Ladd, will be a vibrant and tactile room created entirely of tens of thousands of hand-rolled textile "scrolls."
-These scrolls will be made in collaboration with 2,000 community members in Dallas and Atlanta through the Ladd Brothers' community engagement program Scrollathon[®], which brings the arts to underserved populations through hands-on creative workshops.
-The Dallas program will include participants from the Center for BrainHealth and the Callier Center for Communication Disorders at the University of Texas at Dallas. - The exhibition's graphic identity and corresponding publication Speechless: Beyond Sense is created by Laurie Haycock Makela, a leader in the field of experimental, transdisciplinary graphic design.
-Playing with the multiple meanings of the word "speechless," the publication will explore the evolution of the project, document the installations, and feature conversations between the designers and the curator.
-Both innovative and accessible, her work contributes to the foundation of total inclusive and interactive experience of the project.
+These scrolls will be made in collaboration with 1,700 community members in Dallas and Atlanta through the Ladd Brothers' community engagement program Scrollathon®, which brings the arts to underserved populations through hands-on creative workshops.
+The Dallas program will include participants from the Center for BrainHealth and the Callier Center for Communication Disorders at the University of Texas at Dallas.